The Art at Montmartre

 The masks were recreated in 2010

-However, many guests called for the iconic work to be reassembled in its original place.
+Many guests called for the iconic work to be reassembled in its original place.

-The wall of masks recreated again in 2024
+The masks will be reassembled in 2024

 An original mask appeared suddenly from the US